sonaal0805/music_app/README.md

 # Music List #

-## Packagae choices: ##
+## Package choices: ##

-1. Built using React based NextJS framework: NextJS because it makes it much easier to scale the app.
+1. Built using React based NextJS framework: NextJS offers various features, such as image optimization, simplified routing techniques, and server-side components, that make scaling the app significantly easier.
 2. Mui: A mature and stable library for styling.
 It is easy and intuitive to use and significantly reduces the need to write CSS.
-3. react-flip-move: Used for animation when objects in a list change.
-4. timeago.js: Used to convert review timestamps to a duration from the current timestamp.
+3. timeago.js: Used to convert review timestamps to a duration from the current timestamp.

  ## Steps to run the app:  ##